Please note, we will be closed Monday, December 25, 2017, and Monday, January 1, 2018.

 If so, Good News Project will help you to dispose of them properly.

-The cost to you is $ .40 per pound for all electronics*.
+The cost to you is $ .40 per pound for most electronics*.

 “Good News is such a fantastic force of good.”
 Mike Bauer